tamu-edu/scrollstats/README.md

 **2. Delineate Ridge Areas**

 - Delineate ridge areas from a DEM to create the ridge area raster.
 This is achieved in [DelineateRidgeAreas.ipynb](DelineateRidgeAreas.ipynb) by:
-    1. applying the profile curvature (using QGIS3) and residual topography transforms to the DEM
+    1. applying the profile curvature and residual topography transforms to the DEM
     2. applying a threshold at 0 to these transformed rasters to create binary rasters
     3. finding the union of these binary rasters
     4. denoising the union raster